gatlin/Alm/README.md

 Alm helps you build organized and efficient web applications.

-[Here is an example todolist app][todoexample].
+[Here is an example todo list app][todoexample].
 The source is under `docs/js/src/todo.js`.

 *I'm not always certain I have properly updated the examples when I bundle a new